 With the cubemap layer you can generate cubemap textures for use in other layers.

-Choose LAYER > Add layer > Add cubemap layer... to create a new cubemap layer.
+Choose LAYER > Add layer > Add cubemap layer... to add a new cubemap layer.

 The new cubemap layer can be selected from the layers dropdown to make it the active layer.

 The installer comes with shows demonstrating the possibilities of the cubemap layer.
 Choose FILE > Open show... and select a show from the BluffTitler/Media/Shows/Cubemap folder.